 The function in this problem is what we call piecewise-defined, meaning that a different “piece” of the function comes into play depending on what value of x is specified.
 You can think of such a function as a tiny computer program that

-- checks to see what subdomain x belongs to.
+• checks to see what subdomain x belongs to.

-- performs the appropriate operation from a list of possibilities.
+• performs the appropriate operation from a list of possibilities.

 Here, the function accepts only integers.
 It isn’t defined at all for other numbers, so expressions like f(π) don’t make sense in the context of this problem.
-When x is even, the function subtracts 1; for example, f(2) = 1.
-When x is odd, the function adds 1, so f(3) = 4.
+When is even, the function subtracts 1; for example, f(2) = 1.
+When is odd, the function adds 1, so f(3) = 4.

 The expression

-means that we run the function on two numbers a and b (these can be different numbers, or they can be the same) and add together the results.
+means that we run the function on two numbers and b (these can be different numbers, or they can be the same) and add together the results.
 The equation

-Now, because the function’s behavior depends on whether x is even or odd, we have three basic possibilities in choosing our values of a and b:
+Now, because the function’s behavior depends on whether x is even or odd, we have three basic possibilities in choosing our values of and b:

-- Choose two even numbers as our inputs.
+• Choose two even numbers as our inputs.

-- Choose two odd numbers as our inputs.
+• Choose two odd numbers as our inputs.

-- Choose one even number and one odd number.
+• Choose one even number and one odd number.

 If both inputs are even (e.g., a = 2 and b = 4), the function will subtract 1 from each input:

 So the sum of the output (4) is less than the sum of the input (6).
-We’ll get a similar inequality for any two even numbers (a, b) because the function will subtract twice.
+We’ll get a similar inequality for any two even numbers (ab) because the function will subtract twice.

 If both inputs are odd, (say, a = 1 and b = 3), then the function will add 1 to each input: